Stumpf Laboratory

 Where is he now?

 David is working as a field assistant on the Lomas Barbudal Monkey Project in Costa Rica under Dr. Susan Perry.
-He will be applying to graduate school to continue research in primatology.

 Happy Alfred.
 Happy worked as a field assistant with the Kanyanchu River Research Collaborative from 2014-2018.
 Happy has extensive experience collecting behavioral data and biological samples from wild monkeys.